What is the Quality Training Program?

 A physician member of ASCO in good standing (may also be a fellow in training) leads the core team from each practice.
-However, the other members of the core team may include staff from any area affected by the quality improvement project.
+However, the other members of the core team may include staff from any area affected by the quality improvement project and interdisciplinary teams are encouraged.
 For example, team members may come from clinical, operational, or administrative personnel.

 Can Any Oncology Specialty Practice Apply for Participation in the Program?

 ASCO encourages applications from any oncology specialty along with applications from diverse practices and institutional settings (e.g. academic, community, geographic location, practice size).

 Will ASCO Consider Applications From Practices Based Outside of the United States?

 Yes, ASCO will consider applications from practices based outside of the United States.
 However, keep in mind that the sponsoring practice/institution or participants (members of the core team) are responsible for covering the program fees.
 The sponsoring practice/institution or participants are also responsible for covering lodging, travel, and incidental expenses.